 I didn’t even know about the Paralympics back then.
 If I had been aware of it, and if it had been as widely covered as it is now, and if the right support, coaching and funding had been available, maybe I’d have thought differently, who knows?
 But at the time, I was more interested in other things.
 And I don’t regret my decision at all, I’ve been very successful on the route I did take through life.
 But when you watch the kind of performances that we’ve seen over the last couple of weeks, it’s impossible not to wonder how things could have been, potentially, with the right drive and determination.

-London was the first Paralympics that I, and I suspect millions of other people, really paid close attention to here in the UK.
+The London 2012 Paralympics were the first that I, and I suspect millions of other people, really paid close attention to here in the UK.
 Partly because of the fact that it was in London, inevitably, but also because Channel 4 had the wisdom and the courage to give over a huge chunk of their schedules to broadcast it and promote it.
 Although the Paralympics had been mentioned in news coverage in previous years, they had never before had anywhere near the level of coverage that they got in London.

 But the competitors and presenters in London were all demonstrating the good points, which is what I and many others really enjoyed and took to heart.
 We can achieve amazing things, we can enjoy ourselves, we can mix with ordinary people and be part of society.
 Disability was being celebrated on TV in a way that nobody had ever seen before.